Sorgrum/CSC-174-Project-1/README.md

 ## Taxonomy

 The website is laid out with a home page containing images of each student.
 When an image of the student is clicked, it takes you to the specific page for the student.
-The linked page contains a small biographical blurb for each student.
+The linked page contains a small biographical blurb for each student about their their life followed by a blurb about their current educational interests at the University.

 ## Choreography